algosup/2022-2023-project-3-harfang3d-binding-Project-4-group/functionnal_specifications.md

  # 2. Introduction

-Harfang is a software developpement company which is dedicated to the creation of human-machine interfaces for various sectors.
+Harfang  3D is a software developpement company which is dedicated to the creation of human-machine interfaces for various sectors.
 Founded in 2016, its head office is in Orléans (France) and is run by a team with 15 years of experiences in the video game and industrial sector.

 The society is specialized in Real-Time 3D Visualization, they create useful tools to transform the development of real-time 3D imagery in an industrial context.
 Indeed, their goal is to popularize their use beyond entertainment purposes.

-The clients, Emmanuel Julien and François Gutherz, want us to create a library using the F# language for using their main product named Harfang 3D.
+Two developpers of the society, Emmanuel Julien and François Gutherz, want to improve the efficiency of their engines.
+One of their popular project, FABGen, is used to bring the C++ engines to other languages like Python, Lua or Go.
+However,  it needs to be updated for making more polyvalent and available solutions for their customers.
+Indeed, they were taking into account the fact that customers didn't want to learn a new language while testing their products.

+By the way, the society previously used a popular tool named SWIG which can connect a lot of target languages.
+Though, it was too old and complex, so they replaced it with FABGen.
+In fact, their creation is trying to solve its predecessor's issue by implementing new features, and its still evolving.
+This is the company's duty to complete FABGen's functionalities for improving their creations.

 # 3. Goal of the project